 How many courses does a MSc degree require?

 MSc students choosing the thesis option complete at least 15 credit-hours of graduate work (typically 5 courses).

 My undergraduate degree is not in computing or computer science, should I still apply?

 Yes, we encourage students from other disciplines to apply.
 However, once you are accepted into our program you may be required to take extra courses to strengthen your background in computer science to better prepare you for our graduate program.
 To learn more about conditional or qualifying admission, please see the Admission Requirements page of the Graduate and Postdoctoral Studies website.

 The admission requirement speaks of needing a degree from "computing science or related field".
 How are you defining "related fields"?

-Industrial experience in software companies is a factor when being considered for admission.
-For PhD and M.Sc. thesis students however, we do place more emphasis on the applicant's research potential, e.g., publications, participation in research projects, academic awards, etc. For course-based M.Sc. students industrial experience may take on relatively more weight.
-There is no single criterion that determines the outcome of the committee's decision; all factors will be considered.
+Industry experience in software companies is a factor when being considered for admission.
+For PhD and MSc thesis students however, we do place more emphasis on the applicant's research potential, e.g., publications, participation in research projects, academic awards, etc. There is no single criterion that determines the outcome of the committee's decision; all factors will be considered.

 Are GRE scores required?

 I have not taken the TOEFL/IELTS yet, how should I complete the appropriate fields on the application form?